cloudant/java-cloudant/README.md

     $  npm config set cloudant_password "ask jason for the password" # <- Not the real password
     $ npm run test-cloudant-live
     <...cut successful test suite run...>

-## Using in Other Projects

-If you work on this project plus another one, your best bet is to clone from GitHub and then *link* this project to your other one.
-With linking, your other project depends on this one; but instead of a proper install, npm basically symlinks this project into the right place.

-Go to this project and "link" it into the global namespace (sort of an "export").

-    $ cd cloudant
-    $ npm link
-    /Users/jhs/.nvm/v0.10.25/lib/node_modules/cloudant -> /Users/jhs/src/cloudant/nodejs-cloudant

-Go to your project and "link" it into there (sort of an "import").

-    $ cd ../my-project
-    $ npm link cloudant
-    /Users/jhs/src/my-project/node_modules/cloudant -> /Users/jhs/.nvm/v0.10.25/lib/node_modules/cloudant -> /Users/jhs/src/cloudant/nodejs-cloudant

-Now your project has the dependency in place, however you can work on both of them in tandem.

 ## License